Invisalign – Ann Arbor, MI

 - Gentler treatment: Forget the multiple visits to the orthodontist to have a painful wire tightened.
-With Invisalign, you swap your aligners and begin to feel your teeth gently shift, creating only minor discomfort.
+With Invisalign, you swap your aligners and begin to feel your teeth gently shift.

 - Clear: Your aligners are made of clear plastic, so if you don’t want anyone to know you’re receiving treatment, you don’t have to!

 Understandably, you may still have some questions about Invisalign in Ann Arbor.
 Below, we answer some of the most common inquiries we receive about Invisalign.
-If you don’t find the information you’re looking for, please give us a call so we can personally satisfy your curiosity.
+If you don’t find the information you’re looking for, please give us a call at (734) 996-0200 so we can personally satisfy your curiosity.

 How Much Does Invisalign Cost?

-The cost of Invisalign varies from patient to patient.
-The exact price of your treatment will depend on the extent of your orthodontic problems, how many aligners you need, and whether you need any special attachments for your aligners.
-We’ll give you an estimate for the cost of Invisalign when you visit us for your consultation.
+The cost of Invisalign is $3,900 in our office but it varies in other offices - usually in the range of $5,000-$6,000.
+We invite you to shop around and then give us a call.
+We'll give you a written estimate for the cost of Invisalign when you visit us for your consultation.
 We’ll also help you explore ways to fit your new smile into your budget.
 We have several financing options, some as low as $99/month!

 Who Is a Good Candidate for Invisalign?